Reactions to the 2023 Israeli judicial reform: Prominent civil servants

 Alon Ushpiz, the retiring director general of the Ministry of Foreign Affairs, commented that "the state of Israel and its foreign policy need a strong and independent judiciary.
 We have a strategic, structural interest in this."

+Professor Roni Strier, head of the Council for Food Security at the Ministry of Labor, Social Affairs and Social Services, warned Minister Ya'akov Margi of "[the reform's] detrimental effects on maintaining the resilience, transparency and equality of the social security systems in Israel".

 Members, reservists and retirees of the security services

-Statements of concern by officers and commanders
+Officers and commanders

-Former Defense Minister Moshe Ya’alon said: “This is the most important war in my life.
-We’re in the midst of a legislative process which is like a D9 armored bulldozer that overruns the judiciary.
-It’s clear that this is a coup.
-We’re in an economic crisis, and we’ll soon enter a security crisis.”
+Former defense minister Moshe Ya'alon said: "This is the most important war in my life.
+We're in the midst of a legislative process which is like a D9 armored bulldozer that overruns the judiciary.
+It's clear that this is a coup.
+We're in an economic crisis, and we'll soon enter a security crisis."

-A group of former national security advisers, including several appointed by Netanyahu, warned in an open letter that the intensity of the current "social and political conflict is endangering national resilience."
-They said it was therefore incumbent upon coalition and opposition leaders to hold "serious dialogue without pre-existing conditions… to reach an agreed-upon framework regarding the relations between the legislative, executive and judicial branches."
+A group of former national security advisers, including several appointed by Netanyahu, warned in an open letter that the intensity of the current "social and political conflict is endangering national resilience".
+They said it was therefore incumbent upon coalition and opposition leaders to hold "serious dialogue without pre-existing conditions ... to reach an agreed-upon framework regarding the relations between the legislative, executive and judicial branches".
 The letter was signed by the majority of national security advisers since the post was created in 1999 (during Netanyahu's first stint as premier).
 Among them are several Netanyahu appointees, including Uzi Arad, Yaakov Amidror, Yaakov Nagel and Yossi Cohen.

-More than 400 ex-senior security officials, including former heads of the Israel Police, the Shin Bet and the Mossad, published a letter through the Commanders for Israel's Security group urging Israel's President not to sign any laws that contradict Israel's core democratic values as part of his efforts to mediate a compromise version of the government's judicial overhaul plan.
-The letter addressed to the President stated that the proposed changes pose real dangers for Israel's resilience, "it's standing among nations, its security, economy, and its unique connection to the Jewish people in the Diaspora."
-The rush of legislation is a "legal coup that will cause a tragedy for future generations."
+More than 400 former senior security officials, including former heads of the Israel Police, the Shin Bet and the Mossad, published a letter through the Commanders for Israel's Security group urging Israel's President not to sign any laws that contradict Israel's core democratic values as part of his efforts to mediate a compromise version of the government's judicial overhaul plan.
+The letter addressed to the President stated that the proposed changes pose real dangers for Israel's resilience, "it's standing among nations, its security, economy, and its unique connection to the Jewish people in the Diaspora".
+The rush of legislation is a "legal coup that will cause a tragedy for future generations".

 Yuval Diskin, former head of the Shin Bet, wrote in an op-ed that the plan to weaken the independence of the judicial system would be "disastrous" if passed.
 He argued that "a true and strong democracy is our strongest weapon in our tough Middle Eastern neighborhood".